Rats

 Hearing noises?
 Don’t wait, get help NOW!

-Florida Woodrat
+Florida Woodrat (Neotoma Floridana)

 The Florida woodrat (Neotoma Floridana) is a species of rat native to the southeastern United States.
 They are also commonly known as the eastern woodrat, bush rat, and pack rat.
 They are medium-sized rats, measuring up to 12 inches in length, with a tail of similar length.
 Their fur is generally brown or gray, with a lighter underbelly.